Type-Delta/wuwa-editor/README.md

 - **Settings Search**: you can search for a setting by name & description, so you don't have to scroll through pages of settings even if you don't know exactly what you are looking for.

 ## 📥 Installation
-unfortunately, the program is not yet available as an executable, so you will have to (kinda) build it yourself.
+Unfortunately, the program is not yet available as an executable, so you will have to (kinda) build it yourself.

-but DON'T WORRY, no need to touch any code or command line, just a few clicks (and double) and you are done.
+But DON'T WORRY, no need to touch any code or command line, just a few clicks (and double) and you are done.

 ### Prerequisites
 to run this program, here is what you need: